open-telemetry/opentelemetry-specification/specification/context/context.md

 - `Propagator#Inject` MUST NOT modify the carrier.

 If this key is not set it is assumed to be `false`.
-The `get` method for this key MAY return `false` if the key is unset.
+The `get` method for this key MUST return `false` if the key is unset.